Skip to main content

 Information Icons

-The diagram may also display any of the following information icons:
+The diagram can also display any of the following information icons:

 Circular Dependency iconThe job has a circular dependency.